Compressing Hypergraphs using Suffix Sorting: Preliminaries

-The suffix array $SA$~\cite{manber90} of a string $T$ is a permutation of $\{0, \ldots, n-1\}$ such that the $i$-th smallest suffix of $T$ is $T[SA[i]..]$ with $i \in \{0, \ldots, n-1\}$.
-As permutations are one-to-one mappings, we denote the inverse of the suffix array by $SA^{-1}$.
+The suffix array $SA$~\cite{manber90} of a string $T$ is a permutation of $\{0, \ldots, |T|-1\}$ such that the $i$-th smallest suffix of $T$ is $T[SA[i]..]$ with $i \in \{0, \ldots, |T|-1\}$.
+As permutations are invertible, we denote the inverse of the suffix array by $SA^{-1}$.
 We use the term \textit{T-position} for a position in $T$ and \textit{SA-position} for a position in $SA$.

-The compressed suffix array $CSA$~\cite{sadakane2003} of a string $T$ consists of a bitvector $D$ of length $|T|$ and a permutation $\Psi$ of $\{0, \ldots, n-1\}$ (and other data structures that we omit, because we do not need them).
+Sadakane's~\cite{sadakane2003} compressed suffix array $CSA$ of a string $T$ consists of a bitvector $D$ of length $|T|$ and a permutation $\Psi$ of $\{0, \ldots, |T|-1\}$ (and other here omitted data structures).

 $D$ is a succinct representation for $T$ using the suffix array $SA$: $D[i] = 1$ marks the first suffix in the sorted suffixes of $T$ that start with a new character, so $D[i] = 1$ if and only if $T[SA[i]] > T[SA[i-1]]$ or $i = 0$.
 We assume that all symbols of $\Sigma$ have at least one occurrence in $T$.
 By this assumption, we get $T[SA[i]] = rank_D(i, 1)-1$.